wonas2dosgwr3/measurevaluenotmoney/README.md

 3.13

 # ***Should <ins>the inch or the ounce</ins> require a staff of 23,000 plus people to operate???<br><br>23,000 plus people to CLARIFY OR OBSCURE things???<br><br>23,000 plus people for a standard of measurement - or BAD MERCHANDISE???***

+3.14

+# ***THE HOMELESS (HUNTING AND GATHERING) DOLLAR.
+Part 37.
+World WITHOUT PRICES.
+Part A.***
+## ***Minding other people's business instead, HUNTING AND GATHERING, only bubbles, only bad merchandise.<br><br>Over-priced is a price nobody pays, NO TRANSACTION!!!, NO PRICE AT ALL!!!<br<<br>23,000 plus HUNTERS AND GATHERERS¹ unanimously taking the 5th Amendment, instead of exercizing their inalienable right TO MEASURE VALUE, TO MIND THEIR OWN BUSINESS, TO CREATE PRICES!!!!!